gro-intelligence/api-client/docs/authentication.md

 ### For Mac and Linux

-You can find official instructions for setting environment variables from [Apple's Stack Exchange](https://apple.stackexchange.com/questions/106778/how-do-i-set-environment-variables-on-os-x), or as quick guide you can follow these steps:
+For MacOS, you can find official instructions for setting environment variables on [Apple's website](https://support.apple.com/guide/terminal/use-environment-variables-apd382cc5fa-4f58-4449-b20a-41c53c006f8f/mac).
+The same instructions also apply to Linux.
+Note that with MacOS Catalina, Apple changed its default shell from bash to zsh, which affects where you set the variable.
+As a quick overview see the steps below:

 1. Open your terminal and type `echo $SHELL` to determine what shell you are using.
 2. If the result is `/bin/bash` then run `open ~/.bashrc`.
 If the result is `/bin/zsh`, then run `open ~/.zshrc`.
 If you are using another shell, please reference your shell-specific documentation.